evanxd/firefox-newbie/README.md

 ### Setup Development Environment
 1. Install [homebrew][homebrew] with the `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` command.
 2. Run `brew doctor` to ensure there is no warning and show `Your system is ready to brew.` or fix it.
-3. [Install the dependencies on Mac OS][macos-dependencies] for building Firefox with the `curl https://hg.mozilla.org/mozilla-central/raw-file/default/python/mozboot/bin/bootstrap.py > bootstrap.py && python bootstrap.py` command.
+3. [Install the dependencies for Mac OS][macos-dependencies] with the `curl https://hg.mozilla.org/mozilla-central/raw-file/default/python/mozboot/bin/bootstrap.py > bootstrap.py && python bootstrap.py` command.
 4. Get the source code of Firefox with the `hg clone https://hg.mozilla.org/mozilla-central` command.

 ### Build Firefox